danbev/learning-crypto/notes/in-toto-attestations.md

 After that workflow has run it will produce an attestation and a binary which we will use to verify.

-First, we need to download the binary from the [workflow run](https://github.com/danbev/tuf-keyid/actions/runs/4015220869) (this should really be able to be downloaded from the releases page too but I've not been able to get that to work just yet):
+First, we need to download the binary from the [workflow run](https://github.com/danbev/tuf-keyid/actions/runs/4015220869) (we should really be able to be download this from the releases page too, but I've not been able to get that to work just yet):
 ```console
 $ unzip tuf-keyid.zip